 - Fifth, clients are instructed to compare the effects on their finances if they quit using vs. if they continue using.
 For some people, this section alone can provoke a positive change!

-- Finally, the worksheet ends on one of the most important metrics: health.
+- Finally, the worksheet ends with one of the most important metrics: health.
 Clients should compare how their health will be affected if they continue using and if they quit using.

 You have likely noticed that the name for this worksheet is apt – completing these sections will help clients to see the discrepancy between the life they have now and the life they could have if they quit using alcohol or drugs.